 - Zinc in it’s natural whole food form is up to 6.5 times more bioavailable than synthetic sources.

 - If you cannot source oysters, you can use the amino acid chelated zinc supplement such as L-OptiZinc® in a 15 mg dose.
 Capsules are easy as you can break them apart.
-Small dogs need 1/2 a capsule. medium dogs one capsule and large and giant breeds might need two capsules.
+Small dogs can turn to Zinc drops.
+There is an Ionic zinc supplement sold on Amazon.

 - Liver is extremely high in Vitamin A.

 - The copper yield in liver varies depending on the source.